pivotal/blog/content/post/local-eureka-zuul-cloud_config-with-spring.md

 I went with a single repository for all of the components because simply, it is easier to work with.
 I would agree that eventually it would be better to move the Spring Cloud Configuration and API to be in their own separate repository and have all of the 'local only' components have their own repository.
 For now, let's keep it simple.

-TO take a quick look into the future, the Eureka Server/Discovery Service will be the registry for all of the micro-services - Spring Cloud Configuration, Spring Cloud Zuul Router, and Spring Boot API.
+To look ahead, the Eureka Server/Discovery Service will be the registry for all of the micro-services - Spring Cloud Configuration, Spring Cloud Zuul Router, and Spring Boot API.
 Once everything is put together, the domain will look like this:

 {{< responsive-figure src="/images/local-eureka-zuul-cloud_config-with-spring/boxes-and-lines.png" class="center" >}}